 Sections 5.18 and 5.46 of the Local Government Act 1995 (the Act) requires at least once every financial year, delegations are to be reviewed by the delegator.
 The Council last performed its annual review of delegations at its meeting held on 26 June 2018 (CJ101-06/18 refers).

-The Register of Delegation of Authority, incorporating the proposed amendments, is submitted as Attachment 1 to this Report.
+The Register of Delegation of Authority, incorporating the proposed amendments, is submitted as Attachment 1 to Report CJ078-06/19.

 It is therefore recommended that Council: